• Skip to secondary menu

 • Fancy dress – $50

-If I threw everything into a bag, I would have finished the task in 5 minutes.
+If I had thrown everything into a bag, I would have finished the task in 5 minutes.
 Instead, it took me over an hour and a half to journal my purge.

 After spending hours sorting and processing and another ninety minutes documenting and pricing items, I found a comfy spot on my bed and read through the list.